Looking for something to help improve your cognitive abilities or keep you better organized? There are apps for that!

 iPhone, iPad, Android

 Learning a language becomes visual and relatable with Duolingo.
 Each lesson contains a variety of practices, focusing on verbal, written, and reading comprehension.
-Users earn points in the bite-sized trainings and move on gradually to more challenging levels.
+Users earn points in the bite-sized training and move on gradually to more challenging levels.

 Available languages include: